 This post may contain affiliate links, please see the privacy policy for details.

 Perfect for breakfast, a lunch box or after workout snack, these raspberry white chocolate muffins will be a hit.
-They freeze well and use just staple ingredients, so you will be making this muffin recipe with berries often!
+They freeze well and use just staple ingredients.

 Ingredients for Raspberry White Chocolate Muffins

-These muffins are made from basic ingredients that you probably already have in your pantry and don’t require anything fancy other than the berries and chocolate chips.
-Making muffins from scratch is so easy!
+These bakery-style muffins are made from basic ingredients that you probably already have in your pantry and don’t require anything fancy other than the berries and chocolate chips.
+Making easy raspberry muffins from scratch is so easy!
+This raspberry muffin recipe requires all purpose flour, unsalted butter, milk, egg, vanilla extract, sugar, raspberries and creamy white chocolate chips.
+With just a few simple ingredients and a little bit of time, you can have a batch of freshly baked muffins that are sure to impress.

 This muffin recipe with berries turns out soft and moist and just perfectly sweet!
+They have a gold brown muffin top and are fluffy muffins.
 You will be making many batches of these homemade baked goods.
+If you’re looking for a café style muffin that’s bursting with fresh raspberries and rich white chocolate, give our raspberry white chocolate muffin recipe a try.

 Variations for these Berry and Chocolate Muffins